Drag to Select

 299

-And here is what the demo feels like:
+And this is what the interaction feels like:

 Basic markup

-Drag to select is the pointer driven variant of multi-selection in a grid.
-Let's start building our example, by rendering a grid of items.
+Let's start building our demo by rendering a grid of items.

-1. We can create a array of 30 items with values from 0 to 30
+1. We can initialize a array of 30 items with values from 0 to 30

 2. And then map through them rendering divs like so: